dmuth/fastapi-httpbin/README.md

 - 100% unit test coverage of all endpoints.
 - Ensured that documentation 100% matches the responses returned.
+- Ensured that all values are now sanity checked
+- All endpoints with mandatory parameters now have examples in the documentation in order to reduce friction for test usage.
-- I fixed a few bugs found in the implementation of the `/cache` endpoints in Httpbin.
+- Fixed a few bugs found in the implementation of the `/cache` endpoints in Httpbin.
 - Several endpoints have `GET` version only, as I did not see the point to supporting every possible HTTP verb--I felt that this just made the Swagger documentation unwieldly.
 (This is subject to change based on usage patters and demand)